 Creating two google sign-in for each user type using django-allauth Part 1

 Hello.
-Django developers have probably used a package called “django-allauth” at least once.
-Django-allauth is the most well-known authentication system among Django's third-party packages.
-When building an application with Django, many developers might first consider using Django-allauth for authentication.
+Django developers have probably used a package called “Allauth” at least once.
+Allauth is the most well-known authentication system among Django's third-party packages.
+When building an application with Django, many developers might first consider using django-allauth for authentication.

-Django-allauth is very useful because it simplifies the process of creating an authentication system.
-However, there is little information available online about how to create an authentication system with multiple user types and registration/login forms using Django-allauth.
+django-allauth is very useful because it simplifies the process of creating an authentication system.
+However, there is little information available online about how to create an authentication system with multiple user types and registration/login forms using Allauth.
 Furthermore, add to this multiple user-type logins, plus social account authentication(such as google login), and this practice becomes even more difficult to find on the Internet.

 This article is quite lengthy!
 Here is the sequence of steps involved in this process: